haroldadmin/Vector/README.md

 * **VectorFragment**

 Vector provides an abstract `VectorFragment` class extending from AndroidX's Fragment class.
 A `VectorFragment` has a convenient `fragmentScope` coroutine scope, which can be used to easily launch Coroutines from a Fragment.

-*It is not necessary to use Fragments as Views in your projects.
-Subclassing VectorFragment is completely optional.
-While the provided sample app is built with Fragments, Vector does not assume the usage of Fragments as views.*

-### Wiki
+## Wiki

 Please refer to the Wiki for more extensive documentation on the library.
 [Vector Wiki](https://github.com/haroldadmin/Vector/wiki)

-### Example
+## Example

 Here's a contrived example to show how an app written in Vector looks like.